Zachary-MacArthur/Technical-Challenge/README.md

 * Fixed .svg rendering problems with Next.js

 * Add Scss modules in tandem with tailwind css to improve reusability and efficiency of the project

+* Update the javascript code to typescript

+* Try incorporating Redux